intel/rohd/doc/user_guide/_docs/B02-comparisons-with-alternatives.md

 Transaction Level Verilog (TL-Verilog) is like an extension on top of SystemVerilog that makes pipelining simpler and more concise.

-- TL-Verilog makes RTL design easier, but doesn't really add much in terms of verification
+- TL-Verilog makes RTL design easier, especially when pipelining, but doesn't really add much in terms of verification
-- Abstraction of pipelining is something that could be achievable with ROHD, but is not (yet) implemented in base ROHD.
+- ROHD also supports a [pipelining abstraction](https://intel.github.io/rohd-website/docs/pipelines/).

 Read more about TL-Verilog here: <https://www.redwoodeda.com/tl-verilog>